-As a graduate student studying public health, Fatima Dainkeh (SPH’18) knew that the infant and maternal mortality rate among black mothers is higher than the rate for white women—no matter their income or education level.
+As a graduate student studying public health at BU, Fatima Dainkeh (SPH’18) knew that the infant and maternal mortality rate among black mothers is higher than the rate for white women—no matter their income or education level.

 So she seized on an idea, which resulted in a new short film, Stories of Black Motherhood.
 In it, three Boston mothers talk about the ways race, class, and gender have influenced their lives, shaping their feelings—and fears—about motherhood and the healthcare system.

 “There hasn’t been a lot of work hearing the stories these women have to tell,” Dainkeh says.
 “I think we need to hear more.”

 For her film project, Dainkeh interviewed 18 women, culling the stories down to three women, two living in Boston’s Dorchester neighborhood, a third living in Jamaica Plain.
 From their kitchen tables and living room sofas, the women speak candidly about their experiences, such as how considerations about race enter their thoughts, even during times when they are sick, vulnerable, and in need of medical intervention.